ros2/design/articles/160_roslaunch_frontend.md

 ### Forward Description Mapping (FDM)

-In FDM, the parser relies on a schema and well-known rules to map an static description (markup) to implementation specific instances (objects).
+In FDM, the parser relies on a schema and well-known rules to map a static description (markup) to implementation specific instances (objects).
 The parser instantiates each launch entity by parsing and collecting the instantiations of the launch entities that make up the former description.

 #### Description Markup